shilangyu/gocui-widgets/README.md

 ```

 - `onChange` is being called with the `gocui.EditorFunc` parameters when text is inputted (you dont have to call `gocui.DefaultEditor.Edit`, it calls it for you)
+- `ChangeText`: changes the inner text of the widget

 ### Menu